Ariavm95/HackerRank/README.md

 # HackerRank
-I decided to push my code for Hacherrank challenges into my github.
-The link to challenges is put in each folder.
+Here is my code for Hackerrank challenges.
+You can find the link to challenges in README.md in each folder.